 Before this she worked for housing associations, leading neighbourhood management and community engagement services.

-Sam Veal, Board Director, member of the Board of Futures Living Ltd and member of the Asset Investment Committee
+Sam Veal, Board Director, Chair of the Board of Futures Living Ltd and Chair of the Asset Investment Committee

 Appointed to the Asset Investment Committee in 2020, Sam is a chartered surveyor with over 30 years experience in the field of development, asset management and new business working in both the profit for purpose and private sectors.
 An experienced organisational leader and property professional, Sam is Chief Executive of a regional regeneration specialist and has non-executive experience in special education, student accommodation partnerships and supported living.
 Sam is also a board member of Futures Living Ltd, the Group’s property development company.